markusaska/Master-thesis-port-optimization/README.md

 &nbsp;

 💿 **testData:**
-Excel files with all test instances used in the experiments
+Excel files with some of the test instances used in the thesis &nbsp;

-&nbsp;

 📑 **output:**
-Sample Excel outputs and generated plots for selected runs
+Excel outputs for selected runs

 ---